deldarwand/IP-Coursework/Report.md

 Through the different values for the threshold in the image above it can be seen how it is quite difficult to separate the skin correctly using this method.

 ### Task 3 - Thresholding ROC Curve
-The creation of a Receiver Operating Characteristic Curve can be found in the **'ROCThreshold.m'** file, it will read the **'girlface.bmp'** image file and will run the thresholding algorithm on it with the thresholding values between 0 and 255.
+The creation of a Receiver Operating Characteristic Curve can be found in the **'CourseworkROCThreshold.m'** file, it will read the **'girlface.bmp'** image file and will run the thresholding algorithm on it with the thresholding values between 0 and 255.
 It will then calculate the true positive fraction (sensitivity) and the false positive fraction (1 - specificity) by comparing the image returned with the ground truth constructed and stores them in an array.
 Once everything is calculated, the desired operating point is calculated in a separate function which is given all of the data and then the ROC curve is plotted using MATLAB's plot function.

 The results of the code look like so:
 ![Girlface Thresholding ROC Curve](Images/ThresholdingROCCurve.png)